185 Tabor Road in Morris Plains — Courtesy: Vision Real Estate Partners

 A Cushman & Wakefield equity, debt and structured finance team of John Alascio, Sridhar Vankayala and Noble Carpenter III acted as exclusive advisor to Vision Real Estate Partners in arranging joint venture equity for the acquisition.

-The joint ventured touted the existing building at 185 Tabor Road, which was built in 2006, as one of the newest and highest-quality office buildings in Morris County, featuring institutional quality finishes and amenities, layouts and building systems.
+The joint venture touted the existing building at 185 Tabor Road, which was built in 2006, as one of the newest and highest-quality office buildings in Morris County, featuring institutional quality finishes and amenities, layouts and building systems.
 The property also has adjacent structured parking with 892 spaces.

 The second parcel includes buildings constructed in phases from the 1950s to the 1990s, which are connected and total 644,000 square feet on about 45 acres.
 As part of the redevelopment, the new owners have proposed developing manufacturing, warehouse and office space for the fragrance company Mane USA.